 Keep rewarding your employees with any method that you feel works, so as to keep their morale high.

 There are some things that need to be planned daily, weekly, monthly and yearly.
 Make a list of these items and schedule them accordingly.
 Daily planning should be done in the early morning or in the late evening the previous day.
 Before you go to bed (or even earlier, perhaps before you leave your office), make a list of the top 5 things you want to accomplish the next day.

 Clutter affects business organization.
 Keep your office or store as neat as possible.
-Keep items that you require everyday in the same place so that you do not have to hunt for them every time you need them.
+Store items that you require everyday in the same place so that you do not have to hunt for them every time you need them.
 Tidy filing systems will make your life so much easier.

 Clear out items that you do not need or have not used in a long time.
 This will prevent lost time, helping you to concentrate on important issues instead of trivial things.

 Keep your promises to customers, suppliers and employees.
 Making payments on time to your suppliers indicates a well-organized business.

 Making deliveries at the agreed upon time to your customers will win their trust and will help you in getting repeat orders, as well generate word-of-mouth advertising.

 Mail your customers birthday cards or greeting cards on special occasions and holidays.
 This shows a lot about how organized your business is.
 Several email marketing tools like MailChimp allow you to store a customer’s birthday and send an e-card automatically.

-7. Use that computer: A computer is like having an extra brain.
+A computer is like having an extra brain.
 Use it as much as possible.
 Do your accounting, inventory, delivery scheduling, and even your letter writing on it.
 It will save you a lot of time and effort – much more than doing these tasks manually.